 Principles of Wage Administration:

-- Wage Policies should be carefully developed, having in mind the interests of (a) Management as the representative of the owners (b) the employees, (c) the consumers (d) the community;
+- Wage Policies should be carefully developed, having in mind the interests of (a) Management as the representative of the owners (b) the employees, (c) the consumers (d) the community;- Wage Policies should be clearly expressed in writing to ensure Uniformity & Stability;

 - Management should see to it that the employees know & understand the wage policies;